Leuchtfeuer/mautic-goto-bundle/README.md

 ## Using the plugin

-Just like with the old plugin, you can create a form with field type "Upcoming Webinars" (or Meeting, ....) - but this is now much more powerful, see feature list above.
+Just like with the old plugin, you can create a form with field type "Upcoming Webinars" - but this is now much more powerful, see feature list above.
 * You will find all the options in the "properties" tab of the form field.
 * If you choose to display selected metadata of webinar(s) above form, you can also control the styling here.